 10. Losing perspective within open-plan living spaces

-"Use contrasting colors to demarcate distinct spaces and inject personality into different areas of the room.
-Choose darker colors to create intimacy in a dining area and opt for neutral shades to make kitchens appear brighter.
+"Use contrasting colours to demarcate distinct spaces and inject personality into different areas of the room.
+Choose darker colours to create intimacy in a dining area and opt for neutral shades to make kitchens appear brighter.
 Wallpaper can also be used in certain areas of the space to create a distinct zone."

 "Open furniture, such as cabinets, bookcases, or shelving can be used to create different zones, without making the space feel closed in.
 Alternatively, a folding screen can provide privacy, something that is often lacking in open-plan living.”